RIP Fr Charles Owen

 My uncle was buried today in Kent, 21 April my mother’s birthday

-Rosemary Breen kindly read out this shortened version of a poem I sent him.
+Rosemary Breen kindly read out this shortened version of a poem I sent him at his funeral.

 This morning the kookaburras were raucous, your totem,

 the Honey Grevillias and some roos, three lying down,

 two young males boxing.
 Thunder has left the air humid.

 You are lying in a hospital bed.
 It’s night and cold outside.

 I hear Dreamland is struggling, the ghost train quiet